nadavsinai-philips/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 1. number of failed requests - to remove these from r/s time
 2. total number of requests - to caclulate percentage
 3. time for request/response - to calculate r/s average time
-4. workload in status other than running in percentage of time in timeframe (day,months etc)
+4. service uptime in percentage of timeframe (day,months etc)
-5.
+5. system load - memory/cpu usage